Comment on page

 Learn to build and manage Apache Pinot clusters, uncovering key components for efficient data processing and optimized analysis.

-Cluster is a set of nodes comprising of servers, brokers, controllers and minions.
+A cluster is a set of nodes comprising of servers, brokers, controllers and minions.

 Pinot cluster components

-The nodes that host distributed, partitioned resources
+Participants are the nodes that host distributed, partitioned resources

 The node that observes and controls the Participant nodes.
 It is responsible for coordinating all transitions in the cluster and ensuring that state constraints are satisfied while maintaining cluster stability.

 Another way to visualize the cluster is a logical view, where: